violetatrium/cordova-plugin-advanced-http-2/README.md

 =====================

 Cordova / Phonegap plugin for communicating with HTTP servers.
 Supports iOS and Android.
-This is a fork of [Wymsee's Cordova-HTTP plugin](https://github.com/wymsee/cordova-HTTP).
+This is a fork of [silkimen's Cordova-Plugin-Advanced-HTTP plugin](https://github.com/silkimen/cordova-plugin-advanced-http).

-## Advantages over Javascript requests

- - Background threading - all requests are done in a background thread.
- - Handling of HTTP code 401 - read more at [Issue CB-2415](https://issues.apache.org/jira/browse/CB-2415).
- - SSL Pinning - read more at [LumberBlog](http://blog.lumberlabs.com/2012/04/why-app-developers-should-care-about.html).

 ## Updates